Garganta del Salto del Tigre, Tiger Leaping Gorge, Yunnan

-During my trip to Lijiang, I took a couple of days to go trekking at Tiger Leaping Gorge (虎跳峡), which turned out to be the most breathtaking experience I’ve had in China so far.
+During one of my many trips to Lijiang, I took a couple of days to go trekking at Tiger Leaping Gorge (虎跳峡), which turned out to be the most breathtaking experience I’ve had in China so far.

 Tiger Leaping Gorge is the name given to the canyons carved by the Yangtze River, located 60 km from Lijiang, in Yunnan Province, China.
 These canyons are among the highest river gorges in the world, reaching an altitude of 2,000 meters.